Medical questions & health advice by licensed doctors

-"Are my ear problems connected to my sinus problems?
+"Are my ear problems connected to my sinus problems?"

 Had an ear infection that is cleared up now, but seems like my nose is congested afterward.
 Did the infection spread?
 Does my ear infection have anything to do with my sinus congestion?

 When an individual gets a middle ear infection, pus drainage can be cleared through the eustachian tube down the nasopharynx where it can drain through the mouth or nose.
 It is not surprising to see drainage lasting days to weeks after an infection.
 But the drainage quality should be less purulent and becomes more serious or clear over time.
 How to promote drainage of your sinuses during a cold infection is by staying in a slightly humidified environment.
 You do not want to be in a dry air environment as it will promote an inflammation of your sinuses.
 Obviously, a congested sinus at night when you are trying to get a good sleep is possible so using anti-congestive medication is the right thing to do.
 Sometimes the sinus stays inflamed for a long time after an infection that you could experience a running nose lasting extra long.
 Please discuss with your primary care provider for a diagnosis and appropriate treatment.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.